KomodoPlatform/NotaryNodes/season5/candidates/PTYX/README.md

 Charles manages the DogeDEX project to leverage the AtomicDEX apps as branded tools that can be introduced to other communities.
 In a short time the DogeDEX has amassed over 10K installs and the community is growing.
 This exposes newcomers and external developers to Komodo technologies.

+The notary node rewards will be used to keep promoting DogeDEX and other side-projects that promote Komodo technologies.

 ## Projects / Milestones ###

 - [DogeDEX](https://www.dogedex.xyz) / - Mar 2021 Reached over 10K installs on iOS and Android.
 DogeDEX is a branded version of the original AtomicDEX.
 It's built for the Doge community and it's being used to bridge Komodo's tech with other projects that have a larger user base.